mrtexaznl/p2pool/README.md

-WORK IN PROGRESS!!!
-DO NOT USE YET!!!
+WORK IN PROGRESS!!! can be used for tests
 =========================

 Wiki on P2Pool: